Gold and Gold Stocks Are the Investment of the Next 25 Years

 And neither one is a “gold bug.”
 They’re buying insurance with gold.

 I’m following the smart money — and so should you.
 Now is the time to buy gold and gold stocks.

 Get on the rally with the VanEck Vectors Gold Miners ETF (NYSE: GDX).

 Editor, Real Wealth Strategist

 P.S.
-I’ll be talking about a brand-new gold stock next month at this year’s Total Wealth Symposium in beautiful Amelia Island, Florida.
+I’ll be talking about a brand-new gold stock next month at this year’s Total Wealth Symposium , an annual investment event in beautiful Amelia Island, Florida.